msgpo/issue-prioritizer/README.md

           default_label: priority:normal
 ```

-It will reorder cards in your project.
-Notes (that are not converted to issues) will be put at the top of the column.
+It will reorder cards in your project, including notes that are not yet converted to issues.
+If some issues are unlabelled, you can define a `default_label` to consider for these: it will make the action behave as if the issue was correctly labelled, but doesn't assign the label.
+It works for notes too.

 ## Develop